Hamidspirit/just-write/README.md

 python main.py --content path/to/your/posts --output path/to/output/site
 ```

+Also you can put your own styles in a path  `static/styles` so that will be used instead of the default.

+For javascript files you can do the same but in this path `static/scripts`

+You also need to make a directory named templates and puth a `html` file named `tamplate.html`
+`templates/template.html`

+Markdown post should have this format
+- `2024-10-01-my-first-post.md`
+- `2024-11-20-second-post.md`

 ## 🌐 Deploying Your Site
 The site/ folder is self-contained.
 You can upload it to: